SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 ### To revoke user tokens

 Click **Revoke tokens** button on the right of the top menu bar.
 Revoking tokens will log out all users logged with "OAI-Secure" or "Single sign-on redirect".
-All devices connected by JWT token will be disconnected.
+Note that also JWT tokens retrieved by device will be revoked.

 {{< c8y-admon-info >}}
 To revoke tokens, you must have the permission ROLE_USER_MANAGEMENT_ADMIN.